Why The Government Wants To Classify You As A Domestic Terrorist With Matthew Kolken | OAP #71

 Possibly no water delivery.

-I mean, there's a lot of places if you don't have power, if it's not, it's well water, you need to have it pumped into your home.
+I mean, there's a lot of places if you don't have power.

 Septic system, everything, everything is dependent upon the electric grid.

-We had power um the whole time because we're on the same, I guess, segment of the grid as the uh as one of the hospitals, so they didn't shut us down.
+We had power the whole time because we're on the same, I guess, segment of the grid as one of the hospitals.

-Um, we were prioritized.
+We were prioritized.

 Yeah, that's right.

-Uh I was in an extended power outage.
+I was in an extended power outage.

-Um, it was called the October storm here.
+It was called the October storm here.

-So I and it wasn't life-threatening or anything along those lines because there were some places that had power.
+And it wasn't life-threatening or anything along those lines because there were some places that had power.

 I just went to my parents' house and stayed there.

-It was not that big of a deal, but we didn't have power uh on my street for about a week, I want to say.
+It was not that big of a deal, but we didn't have power on my street for about a week, I want to say.

-By day number three, you're like, this is fucking this is like unbearable.
+By day number three, you're like, this is fucking, this is like unbearable.

 So there you go.